joelouthan/theologic.us/content/posts/prayers/2020-06-27-am_prayers.md

 Heal Gerry.
 Be with Jan and all of the Melenkas in this time.

-**Sarah, my love**
+**Sarah, my love** Lord do your work in her.
+But bless her and us with a child.
+We will dedicate the child to you.
+And she will never not know the love of God for her.
+And we will contend for you to save her.
+Because salvation belongs to you alone.

+Bless us Lord.
+Please give us a child.

-**Lord, help me to gentle, patient, and tender like you**
+**Lord, help me to gentle, patient, and tender like you** i see this more and more.
+Thank you.

-**Lord, let me preach your gospel, die, and then be forgotten**
+**Lord, let me preach your gospel, die, and then be forgotten** just your grace and the fullness of your Spirit

-**Lord, I cared not where or how I lived, or what hardships I went through, so I could but gain souls to Christ. —Henry Martyn**
+**Lord, I cared not where or how I lived, or what hardships I went through, so I could but gain souls to Christ. —Henry Martyn** everyday i want to thank you for this life.
+Because I know and love you and you know and love me.

 **“On Christ’s glory I would fix all my thoughts and desires, and the more I see of the glory of Christ, the more the painted beauties of this world will wither in my eyes and I will be more and more crucified to this world.
-It will become to me like something dead and putrid, impossible for me to enjoy.” ― John Owen, The Glory of Christ**
+It will become to me like something dead and putrid, impossible for me to enjoy.” ― John Owen, The Glory of Christ** do your will

-**For my Jonathan**
+**For my Jonathan** I bless you King Jesus

 **This might be a little thing but how can I stave off this competitive need?
-Lord, redeem this.**
+Lord, redeem this.** it’s yours.
+Do with it as you must.

 **As soon as the line snaps: “In your ministry, you will gain two and lose one.
 Will that be good enough for you.”**

-Lord, anything you give will be good enough for me.
+Lord, anything you give will be good enough for me. amen